Kp0c/war-crimes-map/README.md

   - When it is a small scale, it shows regions
   - When it is a medium scale, it shows districts
   - When it is a large scale, it shows cities
+  - **Be aware!** Filters overrides zoom settings.
+So, if you filtered by the city, you will see city-level events, even if you zoomed out.
+Or if you filtered by the region - you will see district-level events, even if you zoomed out.
+But zoom in will work as expected.
 - Show different events in different colors on map
 - On loading we take a bit more time to map all events to the cities, districts and regions.
 So, when user started to use applciation he will see no lags.
 - Show the legend at the bottom of the map
 - Show count of events on the dot with the thousands' space separator
+- Allow to filter events by:
+  - crime type
+  - region
+  - city
+- Make filter fields to work reactive with each other, for example:
+  - If you select a region, the city field will be populated with cities from this region
+  - If you select a city, the region field will be populated with the region of this city
+  - If you select a city, crime type area will be populated with crime types that are present in this city
+  - etc.
+- Show how many events are filtered
+- Allow to clear the filter
+- On apply - filter the map

 ## Geocoding
 ### General